juergenfurrer/newt4news-typo3-ext/Documentation/Configuration/AddEndpoints/Index.rst

 To add the endpoint, switch into list-view, chose the storage-page (see plugin.tx_newt.persistence.storagePid)

-Click the plus-button, to add a new record and chose "Endpoint" under "Newt"
+Click the plus-button, to add a new record and chose :code:`Endpoint` under :code:`Newt`

 Enter the Name and the description, the Client will see this labels.